 Bangladesh is one of the most disaster-prone countries in the world, exposed to a variety of natural hazards including cyclones, floods and earthquakes.
-Its high population density (1,252 people per square kilometres in 2016) exacerbates the impact of disasters.
-Continuing population growth and environmental degradation may further aggravate the intensity of disasters in the future, contributing to a significant increase in humanitarian needs; malnutrition is also a major concern.
-Bangladesh is also the setting of two crises: the Rohingya refugees in the southeast and the marginalised ethnic minorities in the Chittagong Hill Tracts.
+Its high population density (1 252 people per square kilometres in 2016) exacerbates the impact of localised disasters.
+Continuing population growth and environmental degradation may further aggravate the intensity of disasters in the future, contributing to a significant increase in humanitarian needs.
+The Rohingya refugee crisis, which reached an unprecedented magnitude in 2017, further deteriorated the situation in the south-east of the country.

 The country is also host to one of the most intractable refugee crises in the world: the Rohingya crisis.
-This ethnic, religious and linguistic minority is subject to exclusion and discrimination in their home country Myanmar/Burma, resulting in many of them seeking refuge in neighbouring Bangladesh for the last 30 years.
-Following major outbreaks of violent incidents in northern parts of Rakhine state in October 2016 and August 2017, almost 700 000 Rohingyas have fled across the border into Bangladesh in search of protection and assistance.
-The sudden and drastic surge in the number of Rohingya arrivals has put a tremendous strain on existing humanitarian services.
+This ethnic, religious and linguistic minority is subject to exclusion and discrimination in their home country Myanmar/Burma, resulting in many seeking refuge in neighbouring Bangladesh over the last 40 years.
+Following major outbreaks of violent incidents in northern parts of Rakhine in October 2016 and August 2017, over 750 000 Rohingya have fled across the border in search of protection and assistance.
+The sudden and drastic surge in the number of Rohingya arrivals has put a tremendous strain on existing humanitarian services in the region of Cox’s Bazar.
 The vast majority have not been granted refugee status and are referred to as “undocumented Myanmar nationals” by the government of Bangladesh.
-Without legal status they are unable to pursue education or formal employment and remain vulnerable to exploitation and serious protection risks.
-It is estimated more than 900 000 unregistered Rohingyas are currently living in Bangladesh.
+Without legal status, they are unable to pursue education or formal employment and remain vulnerable to exploitation and serious protection risks.
+It is estimated over one million unregistered Rohingya currently live in Bangladesh.